Daniel Hannan: Disputed statement about Fianna Fáil

 In a January 2019 article for The Daily Telegraph, Hannan wrote that Irish political party Fianna Fáil "won every Irish election" between 1932 and 2008.
 Fianna Fáil did receive the highest proportion of the vote out of any party at every election during those years.
-However, it failed to form the government in six of those elections.
+However, it came first in elections in said period, but failed to form the government in six of those elections.

 Hannan's statement led to online mockery in March 2019; on Twitter, some of those making fun of Hannan's statement used the hashtag "#HannanIrishHistory" to post incorrect facts about Irish history.
 Hannan, who is himself part Ulster Catholic responded to the mockery by writing on Twitter, "I managed a Double First in Modern History from Oxford.
 One of the things I was taught is that historians necessarily have different takes on the same events.
 Please try to accept that yours is not the only interpretation."

 COVID-19 pandemic

 Hannan argued throughout the COVID-19 pandemic that the COVID-19 virus was not as serious to the general population as was widely believed.
 He was very critical of the UK government's response to the pandemic, arguing against restrictions on public mobility.
 Hannan joined other high-profile critics, known as 'lockdown sceptics', such as Lord Sumption and Toby Young, in arguing that the full restrictive lockdown would have serious negative consequences, as a result of restrictions on civil liberties, locking down the population, and stalling the economy.
-He first expressed this view in February 2020 in an article he wrote in the website Conservative Home, and stuck to it consistently through the lockdown.
+He first expressed this view in February 2020 in an article he wrote in the website ConservativeHome, and stuck to it consistently through the lockdown.

 Personal life

 Hannan speaks English, French and Spanish.

-Hannan is a supporter of bullfighting and has written several articles in the Telegraph and elsewhere promoting the activity.
+Hannan is a supporter of bullfighting, and has written several articles in the Telegraph and elsewhere promoting the activity.
 In 2004, he wrote for the Telegraph that he had attended a training course with a California-based bullfighting school in which he participated in a tienta, which aims to ascertain if cows can be used to breed fighting bulls for the ring.
 Additionally, he has written for the specialist English-language bullfighting publication La Divisa, published by Club Taurino of London, a UK-based association for 'aficionados.'
 In April 2022, the Evening Standard reported that he had written articles about this topic for The Critic magazine under the pseudonym of Christopher North.